1906 Atlanta race massacre

-Violent reprisals by armed mobs of White Americans against African Americans in Atlanta, Georgia, began after newspapers, on the evening of September 22, 1906, published several unsubstantiated and luridly detailed reports of the alleged rapes of 4 local women by black men.
+Violent attacks by armed mobs of white Americans against African Americans in Atlanta, Georgia, began after newspapers, on the evening of September 22, 1906, published several unsubstantiated and luridly detailed reports of the alleged rapes of four white local women by black men.
 The violence lasted through September 24, 1906.
 The events were reported by newspapers around the world, including the French Le Petit Journal which described the "lynchings in the USA" and the "massacre of Negroes in Atlanta," the Scottish Aberdeen Press & Journal under the headline "Race Riots in Georgia," and the London Evening Standard under the headlines "Anti-Negro Riots" and "Outrages in Georgia."
 The final death toll of the conflict is unknown and disputed, but officially at least 25 African Americans and two whites died.
-Unofficial reports ranged from 10–100 black Americans killed during the massacre.
+Unofficial reports ranged from 10 to 100 black Americans killed during the massacre.
 According to the Atlanta History Center, some black Americans were hanged from lampposts; others were shot, beaten or stabbed to death.
 They were pulled from street cars and attacked on the street; white mobs invaded black neighborhoods, destroying homes and businesses.

 The immediate catalyst was newspaper reports of four white women raped in separate incidents, allegedly by African American men.
-A grand jury later indicted two African Americans for raping Ethel Lawrence and her aunt.
-An underlying cause was the growing racial tension in a rapidly-changing city and economy, competition for jobs, housing, and political power.
+A grand jury later indicted two African Americans for raping Ethel Lawrence and her niece Mabel Lawrence.
+An underlying cause was the growing racial tension in a rapidly changing city and economy, competition for jobs, housing, and political power.

 The violence did not end until after Governor Joseph M. Terrell called in the Georgia National Guard, and African Americans accused the Atlanta Police Department and some Guardsmen of participating in the violence against them.
 Local histories by whites ignored the massacre for decades.
 It was not until 2006 that the event was publicly marked – on its 100th anniversary.
 The next year, the Atlanta massacre was made part of the state's curriculum for public schools.